Table of Contents

 Instead, dates are very nutritious as they are packed with several vitamins and minerals which have various health benefits.
 It also has both soluble and insoluble fiber for your healthy bowel.

-Dates (Khajur) have a low glycemic index (GI) ranging from 35 to 55 so are safe for people with diabetes, as they’re less likely to cause a spike in your blood sugar levels.
+Dates (Khajur) have a low glycemic index (GI) ranging from 35 to 55 so dates are good for diabetes, as they’re less likely to cause a spike in your blood sugar levels.

 It’s clear that dates are rich in nutrients – but that doesn’t mean you can eat as many of them as you like.
 Dates are high in calories and carbohydrates (carbs).
 A 100g of dates contains 75 g of carbs and 282 calories.